 The ipttl (Time to Live or TTL) keyword identifies packets that have specific TTL characteristics. ipfw(8) notes that the ipttl keyword will accept a single value, a list of values, or a range of values, in the same syntax as that used for the ports keyword.
 (Recall the discussion of lists and ranges in the Notes on Rule Numbering.)

 ipttl is one of a number of ipfw keywords that work on individual fields of packets flowing through the firewall.
-Similar keywords include ipid, iplen, ipprecedence, etc.
+Similar keywords include ipid, iplen, ipprecedence, etc. The ipttl keyword controls the lifetime of the packet on the network (see below).

 7.4.1. ipttl Setup